c2d7fa/zt/README.md

 ## Tutorial

+In this section, I'll walk you through configuring zt, starting a new Zettelkasten and branching off with new notes.

+#### Configure keybindings

 By default, zt exports a keymap `zt-minor-mode-prefix-map`, which is bound (inside `zt-minor-mode-map`) to the prefix `C-c #`.
 It's *strongly* recommended that you change this to something more convenient, and also that you remap some